HeshamMoneer/cron/README.md

 ### Decorated job
 A decorated job in this project refers to a job whose code has been modified in order to satisfy certain prerequisities.

 First, a job code is wrapped in a `timer`.
 This adds logic to calculate and log the job execution time, and it also sends the job goroutine to sleep for the remaining of the scheduling period time.
+It also makes sure that a single job execution does not exceed its expected time (i.e., its timeout value).

 Second, the looper adds some code to the timed job that repeats the job code as long as needed.